For DonorsFor Applicants

 Bio

 I always knew I wanted to work in a field where I could help others.
+This desire to make a difference in people's lives has been a driving force in my career choices.
 While I have worked in many places where my skills were functional, nothing has come closer to my passion for helping people than when I found work supporting individuals with mental health issues.
 Being a nontraditional student makes me a little shy about pursuing higher education.
 Still, I am more mature and realistic about how my future will improve after getting my master's degree in Clinical Mental Health Counseling.
-In my rural mountain community, there is a high demand for mental health services.
-Besides the shortage of mental health counselors, there are also very few bilingual therapists to help the Hispanic community.
-As a bilingual Hispanic woman, I am particularly concerned about the lack of assistance for individuals of multicultural backgrounds.
-Our town is experiencing a significant increase in the Hispanic population, and many Spanish-speaking individuals need access to someone who speaks their language.
-I have dealt with many challenging cases and want to do more by improving my abilities with a higher education.
+My rural mountain community has a significant demand for mental health services, yet there is a shortage of counselors and very few bilingual therapists for the Hispanic community.
+As a bilingual Hispanic woman, I am deeply committed to addressing the lack of assistance for individuals from multicultural backgrounds.
+Our town's Hispanic population is growing, and many Spanish speakers need access to communication in their language.
+I have faced many challenging cases and aspire to do more by furthering my education and enhancing my skills.
 I want to become an outstanding professional and help alleviate the needs of bilingual mental health therapists in my community.
 I know this will come with many challenges and extra work, but it will be worth it.
-I want to bring unison, break stereotypes between cultures, and merge the differences to work in our favor.
-I want to become someone my community can trust, and I aspire to make mental health counseling my lifelong vocation.
+I want to bring unison, break stereotypes between cultures, and merge the differences to work in our favor for the good of our nation.
+I aspire to be someone my community can trust and to make mental health counseling my lifelong vocation.

 Education